ossrs/srs/README.md

 [![](https://opencollective.com/srs-server/backers.svg?width=800&button=false)](https://opencollective.com/srs-server)

-We at SRS aim to establish a non-profit, open-source community that assists developers worldwide in creating their own high-quality streaming and RTC platforms to support your businesses.
+We at SRS aim to establish a non-profit, open-source community that assists developers worldwide in creating your own high-quality streaming and RTC platforms to support your businesses.

 ## AUTHORS